 It’s that time of year.
-We’ve been making lists and checking them twice.
+We are making lists and checking them twice.
 I made a list of books I’d like for Christmas for Megan.
 I’ll find out on Christmas day which books from that list she chose for me.
 But I made that list.
-They are books that I want to read (making the wish list more of a want list?).

 I’m reminded of a high school student who decided one year at Christmas that he did not want any presents from his parents.
 Instead, they bought socks with that money, went to downtown Richmond and handed those socks out to the homeless.